 JGL: Cool.
 That way the listener is not distracted by people chatting or glasses clinking!

-JGL: To go way off topic for a second, and while I am remembering this, the first time I hear you, as I mentioned earlier, was with Gary on the “New Quartet” album, and one of things that mad my ears perk up was the fact that when it came to time for your solo, you used a wah-wah pedal throughout the solo section.
-And it was the warmest tone I ever heard come out of a wah pedal and it fit so nicely with the tune.
+JGL: To go way off topic for a second, and while I am remembering this, the first time I hear you, as I mentioned earlier, was with Gary on the “New Quartet” album, and one of things that mad my ears perk up was the fact that when it came to time for your solo, you used a wah-wah pedal throughout the solo section and it was the warmest tone I ever heard come out of a wah pedal.
+It fit so nicely with the tune.

 MG: Really!?
 Wow, I completely forgot about that, which is not surprising since I don’t even have the album…actually, I don’t even remember soloing on the tune…